- Portable Games

 ACT-3 INVITATIONS FROM THE OLD CASTLE

-Judging from the appearances and names of the company visitors readily guided to the seats, all of them must be VIPs of companies in business with Umbrella Pharmaceuticals.
+Judging from the looks and names of the company visitors readily guided to the seats, all of them had to be VIPs of companies in business with Umbrella Pharmaceuticals.

 Gilliam guided Norse and Rain to the seats at the end.